evelynvaldezz/CODE-RED-controllers-sensors-portfolio/README.md

 - Durability tests for yanking joysticks and slamming buttons
 - Soldering is good, but not the best to switch out touchy sensors
 - communicate orientation of props (label front and back) is essential for proper reads from sensors (this is something I did at the event, due to watching players struggle with orientation, added tape and labeled with permanent marker)

+I am most proud of no bugs, and proud of myself for soldering for the first time ever and everything holding well for the most part.
+If I had more time, I would be neater with the wiring and soldering on the teensy and perfboard because it got messy very fast.
+However, I was soldering 2 days before the event, and did 32 + wires.
+I would also proritize testing the durability of everything.

 ## Future Plans